Shavendra Silva

-General Shavendra Silva, (ශවේන්ද්ර සිල්වා, ஷவேந்திர சில்வா) is a retired Sri Lanka Army officer who served as Chief of Defence Staff, the head of the Sri Lanka Armed Forces from 1 January 2020 to 31 December 2024.
+General L H Shavendra C Silva, (ශවේන්ද්ර සිල්වා, ஷவேந்திர சில்வா) is a retired Sri Lanka Army officer who served as Chief of Defence Staff, the head of the Sri Lanka Armed Forces from 1 January 2020 to 31 December 2024.
 He also served as the Commander of the Sri Lanka Army from 19 August 2019 to 31 May 2022.
 His other important appointments include, Chief of Staff of the army, Adjutant General and Director of Operations of the Army.
 During the Sri Lankan civil war he gained fame as the General Officer Commanding of the elite 58 Division.
 He had also served as the Deputy Permanent Representative to the United Nations Headquarters.

 Early life and education

 Shavendra Silva was born on 22 June 1964 in Matale, the son of Creasy de Silva, former Chairman, Sri Lanka Transport Board and Sumana Bandu Silva, an English teacher.
 He had three siblings that included Lakshman de Silva who became CEO of the DFCC Bank and Ajantha de Silva, who is a retired Air Vice-Marshal.
 He was educated at Vijaya College, Matale; St Thomas' College, Matale and St Joseph's College, Anuradhapura.
 He became the head prefect, captained the first XI cricket team, was a sergeant of the cadet platoon and became the band leader of the western band.